Slowdown Virginia

 Slowdown Virginia was an indie rock band from Omaha, Nebraska.
 Formed in 1993, the band recorded and released one album, Dead Space, on Lumberjack Records in 1994, the predecessor to today's Saddle Creek Records.
 After playing an influential role in inspiring the later formation of other Omaha bands like Bright Eyes, The Faint, and Desaparecidos with their energetic live shows and recordings, Slowdown Virginia broke up in the spring of 1995.
 A month after breaking up, Kasher, Maginn, and Pedersen regrouped with a new drummer to form Cursive.
 Omaha's mixed entertainment venue Slowdown is named in honor of the band.

 Biography

 The March Hares and formation as Slowdown Virginia (1990–93)

 Slowdown Virginia evolved from a five-piece cover band called The March Hares, composed of high school friends Jim Robino, Tim Kasher, Matt Maginn, Steven Pedersen, and Casey Caniglia.
 Pedersen replaced original guitarist Matt Oberst.
 The band formed around 1990 while the five attended Creighton Prep in Omaha, Nebraska.
 The March Hares played local shows, mainly performing covers of The Cure, R.E.M., The Pixies, and other alternative rock bands.
 Eventually the band began writing a few of their own songs.

 Robino left the band in 1993, and Kasher took over on lead vocals and the group continued as a four-piece.
-The band renamed itself Slowdown Virginia — likely after Kasher's dog at the time, named Virginia — and started to focus on writing and recording original music.
+The band renamed itself Slowdown Virginia — likely after Kasher's cat at the time, named Virginia — and started to focus on writing and recording original music.